gtb-2022-li-tianyi/.github/profile/README.md

 ---

-I look forward to learning programming as well as all of you -- my future colleagues!
+I look forward to learning about programming as well as all of you -- my future colleagues!

 Let's me share a quote from **Phil Jackson** former headcoach of the LA Laker's